-The three towers of the northern front
+The three towers date from the

 Look at the difference in colour of the stones making up the facing of the two lower levels and that of the upper level.